-Impact Communications, Inc. consults with individuals and businesses to improve their face-to-face and over the phone communication skills.
-When you have to have impact, phone (847) 438-4480 or visit our web site, www.ImpactCommunicationsInc.com.
+Impact Communications, Inc. consults with individuals and businesses to improve their presentation and telephone communication skills.
+It is not what you know but how you communicate it that makes a difference.
+When you have to have impact, phone (847) 438-4480 or visit our web site, www.Impact-CommunicationsInc.com.

-Copyright © 2005 Impact Communications, Inc. All Rights Reserved.
+Copyright © 2011 Impact Communications, Inc. All Rights Reserved.